-For example, if you cut out sugar and feel worse, it’s not that your body ‘needs’ refined sugar.
-It may be that you need more food in general, or magnesium to balance blood sugar, or something like cinnamon to reduce inflammation and help balance blood sugar.
-Look for how to solve the problem.
-This feeling should be temporary (and that’s how you know it’s ultimately good — you should feel better over time).
+For example, if you cut out sugar and feel worse, it’s not that your body ‘needs’ the refined sugar.
+It may be that you need more food intake, magnesium to balance blood sugar effectively, or to add cinnamon to help reduce inflammation and balance blood sugar.
+Look for how to solve the problem that you are experiencing.
+This feeling should be temporary (and that’s how you know it’s ultimately good — you should start to feel better over time).

-But, if you go completely grain-free and feel weak and sick (this happened to me at first, a few years ago), your body may not be ready for that level.
+Another example would be if you go completely grain-free and feel weak and sick.
+Your body may not be ready for that level.
+This happened to me at first, a few years ago.
 Eat unrefined, whole grains again and plenty of fruit.
-It doesn’t matter how many people extol the virtues of the grain-free or low-carb diet and how “everyone” needs to do it; if you feel terrible and non-functional, don’t do it.
-Never push through a protocol that’s making you worse over time.
+It doesn’t matter how many people extol the virtues of the grain-free/low-carb diet and how “everyone” needs to do it; if you feel terrible and non-functional, don’t do it.
+Never push through a protocol that’s making you feel worse over time.

 It’s okay to feel a little weird or not great for a few days, and then better.
 That’s pretty normal.
-Feeling worse and worse is not normal and a key sign that it’s not working for you.
-Or, feeling initially better and then starting to feel worse — that’s a bad sign.
+Feeling worse and worse is not normal, and a key sign that it’s not working for you.
+Feeling initially better but then starting to feel worse — that’s a bad sign.
 Listen to your body.

 Stage 1: Remove Pro-Inflammatory Items

-The first goal has to be to reduce inflammation.
-Something environmental (whether food, air, water, etc.) is causing the inflammation.
-We have to get rid of the sources of inflammation, and then start a food and herbal anti-inflammatory protocol.
+The first goal needs to be reducing inflammation.
+Something environmental is causing the inflammation, whether that is food, air, water, etc. We have to get rid of the sources of inflammation, and then start a food and herbal anti-inflammatory protocol.

 It’s okay if this process takes weeks or months to accomplish.
-Replace things as you run out or simply stop buying certain things.
-Make a goal to do a little better every single week — but keep at it.
-If you’re at the store and you’re tired and you want to buy more of something you know is not healthy for you, don’t give in.
+You can simply stop buying certain products and replace things as you run out.
+Make a goal to do a little better every single week, and keep at it.
+You’re at the store, you’re tired, and you may be tempted to buy more of something you know is not healthy for you, but don’t give in!

-When it comes to diet, all processed foods are out.
-Nothing that is premade unless it’s single-ingredient or small number of ingredients.
-(Frozen organic mangoes = yes, boxed cookies = no.) Even “organic” and “natural” processed foods have to be out, if they have sugar, white flour, vegetable oils, etc. No veggie chips, no rice cakes, no cookies.
-Absolutely no preservatives or additives of any kind.
+When it comes to a healthy diet, all processed foods are out.
+Don’t use anything that is premade, unless it’s single-ingredient or small number of ingredients.
+(Frozen organic mangoes = yes, boxed cookies = no.) Even “organic” and “natural” processed, boxed foods have to be out – they have sugar, white flour, vegetable oils, etc. No veggie chips, no rice cakes, no cookies.
+And absolutely no preservatives or additives of any kind.